Oliver S.

 9/14/2023

-Today Brian found the almost all of our brine shrimp dead.
+Today Brian found almost all of our brine shrimp dead.
 We think they died because there were too many of them and there was a bunch of junk at the bottom of the tank.
 We restarted the population with less shrimp and more water.
 Tomorrow the new fish come so the brine shrimp need to be ready to feed them.
 Brian and I have started a new project because we finished putting the mouse skeleton back together.
-So we started a new project where we will see how global warming effects mole crabs.
-How we will do this is by making small tanks and making each of them different temperatures to see if it affects how the sand crabs move around and how deep they tunnel.
-It won’t be very hot so they wont get hurt but it will be enough to cause some amount of change.
+So we started a new project where we will see how global warming affects mole crabs.
+We will do this by making small tanks and making each of them different temperatures to see if it affects how the sand crabs move around and how deep they tunnel.
+It won’t be very hot so they won’t get hurt but it will be enough to cause some amount of change.

 10/2/2023

-The past two weeks we have focused on our plants and seeing how much shrooms affect them.
+For the past two weeks, we have focused on our plants and seeing how much shrooms affect them.
 I was sick for a week so I missed a bunch of the plants growing.
 Our brine shrimp all died again.
-I think that it is because of the fish food going bad in the bottom.
+I think that it is because of the fish food going bad at the bottom.
 We plan on getting some touch tank animals and restarting the brine shrimp.

 10/3/2023